Research Program: Atherosclerosis & Ischemic syndromes

 Atherosclerosis, the process underlying the vast majority of cardiovascular diseases, is one of the major chronic disease burdens world-wide.
 Both AMC and VUmc locations have a longstanding track record on pathophysiology of atherosclerosis in experimental models, imaging of atherosclerosis in risk groups and phase I-III therapeutic trials in patients with risk factors for overt atherosclerotic complications.
 Whereas early translational atherosclerosis research is primarily focussed at AMC, the therapeutic studies in patients are performed at both locations.
 Further integration of the strong preclinical atherosclerosis research with the key-opinion-leaders in the clinical atherosclerosis research at AMC/VUmc locations will lead to a unique setting, allowing full translational research from bench to bedside.
 Combining GCP-compliant trial units and state-of-the-art imaging fACSlities provides a unique cardiovascular expert center with a large number of eligible patients to participate in clinical trials.
 The fully complementary nature of current research lines will enhance the competitiveness of the ACS.

 The neurovascular research group has a strong track record in investigator-driven clinical stroke trials.
 Main research areas are neurovascular imaging and image-guided interventions of intracranial aneurysms and stroke including acute therapies (intravenous thrombolysis and endovascular treatment) and secondary prevention for ischemic stroke, carotid artery disease and cerebral venous thrombosis.
 The group is a collaboration between the departments of neurology, (neuro)radiology and neurosurgery and is working in close collaboration with vascular surgery and vascular medicine.
 Translational studies are done in close collaboration with vascular medicine and Sanquin.
-Currently, we are one of the top 3 research groups worldwide on cerebral venous thrombosis (see also CoE Pulmonary hypertension & thrombosis).
+Currently, we are one of the top 3 research groups worldwide on cerebral venous thrombosis (see also the Pulmonary Hypertension & Thrombosis research program).

 Although an aortic aneurysm (AA) is generally clinically silent, the natural history is to grow and rupture.
 Population-based death rates of ruptured AA are high (50-80%).
 While the risk of rupture increases with the size of the AA, diameter is a poor predictor for rupture.
 In the absence of pharmacotherapy, operative aortic repair is the only option to prevent excessive AA progression.
 We combine novel imaging technologies and biological and genetic parameters of AA patients to monitor AA behavior in time.
 We develop personalized AA risk-management to identify patients with rapid AA growth.
 We look for possible medical therapy to effectively reduce the AA growth-rate to eventually prevent rupture and death.
 New minimal invasive operative techniques are developed to optimize surgical options.
 Close collaboration within ACS exists within clinical trials (AJAX trial on endovascular versus open repair of abdominal aortic aneurysms; aortic aneurysm growth prevention and treatment).
 Also, preclinical studies on genetic causes (like Marfan syndrome) of aortic aneurysms are investigated within ACS collaborations.